 - Meals are prepared for you.
 K-State's dining program has been recognized by the National Association of College and University Food Services for having the best daily menus in the nation, special event dinners and nutrition education.

 - Feel safe.
-A computerized access system using your K-State ID card lets you into your specific hall.
+In Sept.
+2016, A computerized access system using your K-State ID card lets you into your specific hall.
 A K-State police officer walks the perimeter of all halls on a scheduled basis, and an officer can walk you to your hall from class.

 On-campus dining options

-- Derby Dining Center is the largest dining facility on campus and serves about 2,000 students living in the Ford, Haymaker, Moore and West residence halls.
+- Derby Dining Center serves about 2,000 students living in the Ford, Haymaker, Moore and West residence halls.
 Derby is a short walk from the academic buildings on the east side of campus.
 Stop by The Bakery to soothe your sweet tooth with homemade cinnamon rolls or to order a cake for a friend's birthday.

-- Kramer Dining Center serves the roughly 1,100 students living in Goodnow and Marlatt halls, which form the Kramer Community.
+- Kramer Dining Center serves the roughly 1,100 students living in Goodnow, Marlatt and Wefald halls, which form the Kramer Community.
 It can be found on the west side of campus, not too far from the rec center.

 - Van Zile Dining Center caters to the approximately 550 students living in the Strong Community — Boyd, Putnam and Van Zile residence halls.
 This dining hall, the smallest of the three, is closed on weekends, but Derby is just steps away when hunger strikes.

 - Quik Cats stores are located on campus to conveniently provide you with a wide variety of items when you need them — day or night.